 Allocate 16 RU’s within the rack for PFE and provide a second separate NEMA 12 cabinet if less than 16 RU’s for PFE is available in first TE.
 Two units can be “ganged/married” together (inner side panels removed and doors adjusted to open from center) to form one TE for workroom floor applications.
 The doors shall be adjusted to open in opposite directions from the center.
 Cabinets shall be bolted together in such a manner to maintain the NEMA-12 compliance, and the inner side panels will be removed from each unit creating an open pathway between cabinets.
 All copper connections will be placed in the left-most cabinet and the fiber along with the 1.5 kVA UPS will be installed in the right-most cabinet.

-Each NEMA 12 TE Cabinet shall be attached to Work Room Floor Column via double-nutted 5/8”.
+Each NEMA 12 TE Cabinet shall be attached to Work Room Floor Column via double-nutted 5/8-inch.
 All-Thread/Uni-Strut or a metal platform welded to the column.
-The bottom of each NEMA-12 cabinet shall be 9’ AFF.
-Uni-Strut/All-Thread/Platform shall be designed to support a minimum of 1000 lbs., be firmly connected to the column and or the overhead building support structure and shall meet all codes and seismic requirements.
-A structural engineer approved platform solution shall be provided to the USPS by the vendor during the Design Review Process and before the Issued For Construction drawings are distributed.
+The bottom of each NEMA-12 cabinet shall be 9 feet AFF.
+Install a Uni-Strut/All-Thread/Platform designed to support a minimum of 1000 lbs., firmly connected to the column and or the overhead building support structure that meets all codes and seismic requirements.
+Provide a structural engineer approved platform solution during the Design Review Process and before the Issued For Construction drawings are distributed.
 There shall not be any installed Bollards blocking or interfering any Verti-Lift access into either the front or rear of the NEMA-12 cabinet TE.
 The mounted TE shall not sway or swing in any manner.

 TE’s shall not be mounted on the Workroom floor.
 TE’s shall be column mounted.
 No exceptions.